E-Commerce & DTC

 beginner

-Film a first-impression unboxing that captures every detail of the customer experience — the outer packaging, the branded tissue paper, the handwritten note, the product reveal, the texture close-up, and the genuine emotional reaction to seeing and touching the product for the first time.
-Unboxing content works because it mirrors the exact experience the viewer will have if they order, reducing purchase anxiety by making the unknown known.
-Top-performing ecommerce unboxing videos generate 5-8% click-through rates to product pages because they satisfy the "what will I actually receive?" question that is the #1 barrier to online purchasing for first-time customers.
+Film a first-impression unboxing that captures every detail of the customer experience — the outer packaging, the branded tissue paper, the handwritten note, the product reveal, the texture close-up, and the genuine reaction to seeing and touching the product for the first time.
+Unboxing content works because it answers the practical question a product page often cannot: what will I actually receive, and what will it feel like to open it?

 How It's Made